bupthpc/Vitis-Tutorials/AI_Engine_Development/AIE-ML/Design_Tutorials/08-MNIST-ConvNet/README.md

 ### Training & Testing the MNIST ConvNet Model

 The Keras framework provides built-in functions for training and testing the model.
 These are shown below.
 Training is performed on the set of training images.
 The labelled data set is used to drive back-propagation algorithms to adjust the weights to minimize the chosen cost function (in this case "sparse categorical cross-entropy").
 An "accuracy" metric is chosen to assess quality of result.
-After 5 training epochs, the network accuracy of 99.1% is achieved on the test data set.
+After five training epochs, the network accuracy of 99.1% is achieved on the test data set.

 ![figure3](images/mnist-training-testing-result.png)